High Viscosity in Lubrication: Benefits, Applications & Best Practices

 4. Slow-Speed Machinery

-- Load distribution to reduce stress concentration
+- Distribution of load to lessen the stress concentration

 Challenges of High-Viscosity Lubrication